shishirsabbir/nTimer/README.md

 2. ⏱️ **Timer**: A page for starting, pausing, and resuming the timer, as well as noting down task lists and updating the current status.

 3. 🔍 **Spyglass**: A page to view other developers' statistics, including their daily, weekly, and monthly work time, and the tasks they have completed, fostering inspiration and collaboration.

+4. ⏳ **Rulebook**: A page where developers can see how much time they need to complete every day, every week, and every month, ensuring they stay on track with their goals.

 <br>